shawn-dsilva/boomer-php-mvc/README.md

 - [x] New BaseController Class for other Controller classes to inherit from.
 - [x] Refactor Sessions related code into  seperate sessions folder in `core`
 - [x] Refactor code for Routes list into seperate routes folder in `app`
+- [x] Refactor all routers in RoutesController.php into `routes` folder inside '`app` folder
+- [x] The `routes` folder must contain routes grouped by their function in a single file

 ## In Progress